Order of the Thistle: Chapel

-When James VII created the modern Order in 1687, he directed that the Abbey Church at the Palace of Holyroodhouse be converted to a Chapel for the Order of the Thistle, perhaps copying the idea from the Order of the Garter (whose chapel is located in Windsor Castle).
+When James VII created the modern order in 1687, he directed that the Abbey Church at the Palace of Holyroodhouse be converted to a Chapel for the Order of the Thistle, perhaps copying the idea from the Order of the Garter (whose chapel is located in Windsor Castle).
 James VII, however, was deposed by 1688; the Chapel, meanwhile, had been destroyed during riots.
-The Order did not have a Chapel until 1911, when one was added onto St Giles High Kirk in Edinburgh.
-Each year, the Sovereign resides at the Palace of Holyroodhouse for a week in June or July; during the visit, a service for the Order is held.
-Any new Knights or Ladies are installed at annual services.
+The order did not have a Chapel until 1911, when one was added onto St Giles High Kirk in Edinburgh.
+Each year, the sovereign resides at the Palace of Holyroodhouse for a week in June or July; every two years during the visit, a service for the order is held.
+Any new knights or ladies are installed at annual services.

-Each member of the Order, including the Sovereign, is allotted a stall in the Chapel, above which his or her heraldic devices are displayed.
+Each member of the order, including the sovereign, is allotted a stall in the chapel, above which his or her heraldic devices are displayed.
 Perched on the pinnacle of a knight's stall is his helm, decorated with mantling and topped by his crest.
 If he is a peer, the coronet appropriate to his rank is placed beneath the helm.
 Under the laws of heraldry, women, other than monarchs, do not normally bear helms or crests; instead, the coronet alone is used (if she is a peeress or princess).
-Lady Marion Fraser had a helm and crest included when she was granted arms; these are displayed above her stall in the same manner as for knights.
-Unlike other British Orders, the armorial banners of Knights and Ladies of the Thistle are not hung in the chapel, but instead in an adjacent part of St Giles High Kirk.
+Lady Marion Fraser had a helm and crest included when she was granted arms; these were displayed above her stall in the same manner as for knights.
+Unlike other British orders, the armorial banners of Knights and Ladies of the Thistle are not hung in the chapel, but instead in an adjacent part of St Giles High Kirk.
 The Thistle Chapel does, however, bear the arms of members living and deceased on stall plates.
-These enamelled plates are affixed to the back of the stall and display its occupant's name, arms, and date of admission into the Order.
+These enamelled plates are affixed to the back of the stall and display its occupant's name, arms, and date of admission into the order.

-Upon the death of a Knight, helm, mantling, crest (or coronet or crown) and sword are taken down.
-The stall plates, however, are not removed; rather, they remain permanently affixed to the back of the stall, so that the stalls of the chapel are festooned with a colourful record of the Order's Knights and Ladies since 1911.
-The entryway just outside the doors of the chapel has the names of the Order's Knights from before 1911 inscribed into the walls giving a complete record of the members of the order.
+Upon the death of a Knight, his helm, mantling, crest (or coronet or crown) and sword are taken down.
+The stall plates, however, are not removed; rather, they remain permanently affixed to the back of the stall, so that the stalls of the chapel are festooned with a colourful record of the order's knights and ladies since 1911.
+The entryway just outside the doors of the chapel has the names of the order's knights from before 1911 inscribed into the walls giving a complete record of the members of the order.